-Here are three things to look for when designing an investment re-enrollment with an advisor and recordkeeper.
+Here are three things to look for when designing an investment re-enrollment with a financial professional and recordkeeper.
 These will help the process go smoother and build a strong foundation for future participant satisfaction.

 Does the company want to improve participant investment allocations?
-Are accounts over-invested in money markets or any single investment option?
-Do individual allocations and the risk associated with them appear misaligned with employee’s best interests?
-Read case studies of four companies that focused on a set of re-enrollment goals to help measure the success of the strategy.
+Are accounts overinvested in money markets or any single investment option?
+Do individual allocations and the risk associated with them appear misaligned with employees' best interests?

 Here are some questions to ask when evaluating a target date series: